dell/PyU4V/README.rst

 Recommendations

-It is recommended to create a test instance in OpenStack to force a creation of a masking view on the array.
+1. It is recommended to create a test instance in OpenStack to force a creation of a masking view on the array.
 When you run the script it should move the volumes to the child storage group associated with that volume type.
 If it does not and it creates a masking view or storage group with a slightly different name then please file a bug on the Github issues page for this project.
+2. It is also recommended to move one volume first and verify it has been moved to the correct storage group within the correct masking view.
+3. If in any doubt, please file an issue on the Github issues page for this project.

 The script can be run using python 2.7, python3.6 and python 3.7.
 It is recommended you run from the PyU4V base directory, however you can run from the 'openstack' directory so long as you have